 The purpose of this1 hour web course is to provide training on the ways mental health professionals can provide services at various points in gender transition.

 The purpose of this1 hour web course is to provide training on the provision of cross-sex hormone therapy for all clinical personnel involved in the treatment of those transgender Veterans receiving or seeking cross-sex hormone therapy.
 The knowledge gained from this course will help enable the safe and appropriate use of cross sex hormone therapy.

 Transgender Specialty Care Access Network (SCAN)-ECHO Core Curriculum Program

-There are 14 courses offered through this innovative and transformative healthcare education program.
-Course titles range from Transgender 101, Mental Health Evaluation for Cross Sex Hormone (CSH), Being a Good Transgender Consultant, Prescribing CSH, Writing support letters for transgender veterans to Varieties of Sex Reassignment Surgery (SRS).
+There are 6 live training sessions offered through this innovative and transformative healthcare education program.
+In each of the live training sessions, transgender care experts cover topics ranging from Transgender 101, Mental Health Evaluation for Cross Sex Hormone (CSH), Being a Good Transgender Consultant, Prescribing CSH, Writing Support Letters for Transgender Veterans to Varieties of Sex Reassignment Surgery (SRS).
 The program is open to anyone and facilities are encouraged to develop their own teams to participate.
-Facilities interested in registering for the program can do so through the transgender planning committee.
-There is no prerequisite for any of the courses.
-All 14 of the didactic presentations are consistent with VA/DOD Clinical Practice guidelines, and the learners can receive CEUs for each didactic, as well as a certificate of completion at the end of the program.
+Facilities interested in registering for the program can do so by contacting the training coordinator (information listed on VA’s Transgender SharePoint).
+As a prerequisite, learners have to complete 4 TMS courses on transgender care.
+All 13 of the didactic topics covered in the live training are consistent with VA/DOD Clinical Practice guidelines, and the learners can receive CEUs for each didactic, as well as a certificate of completion at the end of the program.